marbl/ModDotPlot/README.md

 `-id / --identity <int>`

-Identity cutoff threshold.
-Must be greater than 50, less than 100.
+Minimum sequence identity cutoff threshold.
 Default is 86.
+While it is possible to go as low as 50% sequence identity, anything below 80% is not recommended.

+`--delta <float>`

+Each partition takes into account a fraction of its neighboring partitions k-mers.
+This is to avoid sub-optimal identity scores when partitons don't overlap identically.
+Default is 0.5, and the accepted range is between 0 and 1.
+Anything greater than 0.5 is not recommended.

+`-s / --sparsity <int>`

+A higher sparsity value means less k-mers to compare, at the expense of lower accuracy.
+Modimizers are selected `0 mod s`, an inverse of the selected k-mer density.
+The default is `s = 2/Mbp` of sequence for fast performance without compromising accuracy.
+For example, on a human Y chromosome ~ 62Mbp, ModDotPlot will set `s = 124`.
+Interactive mode will automatically round up to the nearest power of 2, in order to make computations easier.

 `-r / --resolution <int>`

 Dotplot resolution.
-This corresponds to the number of cells to partition each input sequence.
+This corresponds to the number of windows each input sequence is partitioned into.
 Default is 1000.

-`-w / --window <int>`

-Window size, or the number of k-mers per partition.
-Overrides resolution when used.

-`--alpha <float>`

-Each partition takes into account a fraction of its neighboring partitions k-mers.
-This is to avoid sub-optimal identity scores when partitons don't overlap identically.
-Default is 0.2, range is between 0 and 1.
+Overrides the `--window` parameter.

 `--compare <bool>`

 If set when 2 or more sequences are input into ModDotPlot, this will show an a vs. b style plot, in addition to a self-identity plot.
-Note that interactive mode currently only supports maximum two sequences.
+Note that interactive mode currently only supports a maximum of two sequences.
 If more than two sequences are input, only the first two will be shown.

+`--compare-only <bool>`

+If set when 2 or more sequences are input into ModDotPlot, this will show an a vs. b style plot, without showing self-identity plots.

+`--ambiguous <bool>`
+By default, k-mers that are homopolymers of ambiguous IUPAC codes (eg. NNNNNNNNNNN’s) are excluded from identity estimation.
+This results in gaps along the central diagonal for these regions.
+If desired, these can be kept by setting the `—-ambiguous` flag in both interactive and static mode.

 ---

 ### Interactive Mode Commands

-`-l / --layers <int>`

-Layers of matrix heirarchy to pre-compute, in interactive mode.
-Default is 3.
-Use 1 for a quick birds eye view.

 `--port <int>`